Year 11 Media Studies

 Step two - "Write on" - write a screenplay for your PSA with your target audience in mind.

-Step three - “Media Product” - complete your PSA film by shooting and editing it.
+Step four - “Media Product” - complete your PSA film by shooting and editing it.

 Media Genre Study - “Dystopian Films”.
-You will study this film genre by viewing, discussing and analysing examples, and demonstrate your understanding of the Dystopian film genre.
+You will study this film genre by viewing, discussing and analysing examples, and demonstrate your understanding of the Dystopian film genre; particularly those aimed at teenagers.

 What should I have already done?